 But Is This REAL Diversity?

 Might as well keep stirring the pot: For all the flak Marvel's getting, the company is actually being really conservative over who they race-swap.
-As Jason Johnson has pointed out:
+Back when most fans believed Zendaya to be playing Mary-Jane, Jason Johnson pointed out:

 "Race bending is fine so long as it’s for girlfriends and sidekicks, but the movies are still white-boy fantasy adventures in which the lead remains a straight white male no matter what.
 And that unfortunate fact can’t be separated from the choice to cast Zendaya as Mary Jane."

-For now, though, Marvel Studios has set a precedent for generating diversity by race-swapping secondary characters.
+But even Valkyrie just supports the point; Marvel is introducing diversity by race-swapping secondary characters.
 I can't help seeing that as little more than paying lip-service to the concept.
-For me, the casting of Zendaya as Mary-Jane would be a step in the right direction, but little more.

 - A New Cast List for 'Spider-Man: Homecoming' May Have Leaked - What Does It Reveal?